nayere6342/sep11-freedom-project/tool/learning-log.md

 ```

+This is the full code snippent, To show all the content in this.
+Here is the break-down;

 First:

  * To start off, this section of the code,

- * All it does is start loading the assest into the space
+ * All it does is start loading the assest into the space.

- * Such as _'BOSS SPEED'_ as well as _'BOSS HEALTH'_
+ * Such as _'BOSS SPEED'_ as well as _'BOSS HEALTH'_.

- * This sets the style of the game
+ * This sets the style of the game.

 ```JS
 scene("battle", () => {